deeprustagi/DataRitz-Project/README.md

 # DataRitz-Project
-HealthCare Project Made for DataRitz Technologies Contains all Assignments, Datasets and Project.
+HealthCare Project Made for DataRitz Technologies that contains all Assignments, Datasets and Project.